Adlink-ROS/roscube-doc/_sources/nvidia/advanced/mount_on_external_storage/index.rst.txt

 |ROScube-Pico-Nano |    V    |              |
 +------------------+---------+--------------+

-These scripts install a service which runs at startup to point the rootfs to a SSD installed on ``/dev/nvme0`` or SDMMC installed on ``/dev/mmcblk1`` storage.
+These scripts install a service which runs at startup to point the rootfs to NVMe installed on ``/dev/nvme0`` or SDMMC installed on ``/dev/mmcblk1``.

 **Parepare the rootOnStorage files from Github.**